 The Company offers a qualified 401(k) plan to eligible employees.
 The plan allows for discretionary employer matching and profit-sharing contributions.
 The plan covers all full-time employees over the age of 21 and provides employees with tax deferred salary deductions.
-Employees may contribute up to a maximum of \$17,500 per year, or \$23,000 for employees over 50 years of age, and the Company matches 50% of the contribution of the employee up to 6% of the deferred salary amount.
+Employees may contribute up to a maximum of \$18,000 per year, or \$24,000 for employees over 50 years of age, and the Company matches 50% of the contribution of the employee up to 6% of the deferred salary amount.
 Contributions made by the Company vest 100% upon contribution.
-The Company contributed \$0.1 million and \$0.2 million in the years ended January 31, 2014 and 2015, respectively.
+The Company expensed \$0.1 million, \$0.2 million and \$0.1 million in the years ended January 31, 2014 and 2015, and for the three months ended April 30, 2015 (unaudited), respectively.